ROBERT

 Art + Science Investing

 While collecting good data and devising intricate financial models of is a must, it is only half the equation.
 Intangibles of a property such as aesthetics, desirability to the tenant-base, market timing and general “feel” cannot necessarily be quantified and are considered the Art component of the deal.
-Understanding both the art and science of any investment is integral to any successful, long-lasting real estate venture.
+Understanding both the art and science component of investing is integral to any successful, long-lasting real estate venture.

 "Unique and well-written guide"